-What You Need to Know about GE Area 2 Grading Policy and Year-long Grading in Stretch English significant, measurable progress throughout the semester that suggests you are on track to earn a C- or better in the spring term.
+What You Need to Know about GE Area 2 Grading Policy and Yearlong Grading in Stretch English

 In keeping with GE policy, your final course grade for English 1AS will be a letter grade: A to F. You must earn a C- or better to receive graduation credit for GE Area A2.